The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Local models of basic locus strata

 \begin{remark} The strata local model can also be defined when $F/F_0$ is unramified.
 In this case, the pivoting filtration is the filtration $(\uV\Lambda/\pi\Lambda\subset \Lambda/\pi\Lambda)$, where $\uV$ is the Verschiebung of the rational Dieudonn\'e module of the framing object.
 This lifts to a point $(\pi\Lambda \subset \uV\Lambda \subset \Lambda)$ in the unramified unitary affine flag variety as a closed Schubert cell.

-Since the unramified unitary group splits over $W_{O_{F_0}}(\mathbb{F})[\frac{1}{\pi_0}]$, we can reduce to the local model and affine Grassmannian of $\GL_n$.
+Since the unramified unitary group splits over $W_{O_{F_0}}(\mathbb{F})[\frac{1}{\pi_0}]$, we can reduce the problem to the local model and the affine Grassmannian of $\GL_n$.
 In this case, the vertex lattices correspond to the ``vertex lattices'' $\cL_i^{\pm}$ studied in \cite{Cho18}.